tiagoad/mlbot/README.md

 # MLBOT

-Posts the Lisbon Metro status updates to Twitter.
+Posts the Lisbon Metro status updates to Twitter and Telegram.
 Written for use with Docker.

 ## Running